abhay-keyvalue/chatbot-js-poc/CONTRIBUTING.md

 To maintain a smooth development process, please adhere to the following guidelines.

-## Pull Request Guidelines

-1. No Breaking Changes: Ensure your proposal does not radically change current functionality or introduce breaking changes without prior discussion.
-2. Thorough Documentation: Document all changes thoroughly, including updates to code comments, README files, or other relevant documentation.
-3. Test Coverage: Include tests for any new functionality or changes to existing functionality.
-4. Descriptive Title: Use a descriptive title for your pull request that summarizes the change.
-5. Pull Request Target: Only create pull requests against the parent branch, not feature branches or other temporary branches.

 ## Branch Naming Conventions

 Follow these conventions to name your branches for better organization: